woctezuma/download-steam-banners/README.md

 ## Results

-Results obtained with a neural net are shown [on the Wiki](https://github.com/woctezuma/download-steam-banners/wiki).
+Results obtained with a neural net ([MobileNet](https://github.com/keras-team/keras-applications/blob/master/keras_applications/mobilenet.py)) are shown [on the Wiki](https://github.com/woctezuma/download-steam-banners/wiki).

+Results obtained with alternative methods are not shown:
+-   image hashes are mostly useful to detect duplicates,
+-   ORB descriptors seem less relevant than the features obtained with MobileNet.

 An in-depth commentary is provided [on the Wiki](https://github.com/woctezuma/download-steam-banners/wiki/Commentary).
 Overall, I would suggest to match features with: